Pretz/blog/2016-01-29-swift-codegen.md

 }
 ```

-The `Main` there is the name of the storyboard where the segue is defined.
+The `Main` there is the name of the storyboard file where the segue is defined.

 and `prepareForSegue`: